Synchronous collaborative L2 writing with technology - interaction and learning

-Using shared documents technology for collaboration – a linguistic perspective with didactic implications.
+Using shared documents technology for collaboration – an applied linguistics perspective with didactic implications.

 (Betreuung: Prof. Dr. Angela Hahn)

-I strongly believe that digital, synchronous, collaborative text creation is an entirely new way of working together and therefore not a God-given skill.
-I am particularly interested in the types of interaction, the negotiation of meaning and the linguistic nature of the final product.
-The survey will be carried out with German students in an English for medical purposes course, who collaboratively create patient advice in groups of 2-4 using synchronous shared documents technology.
+Digital, synchronous, collaborative text creation is an entirely new way of working together and therefore not a God-given skill.
+The study focussed on the types of interaction, the negotiation of meaning and the collaborative writing process as evident in the students' task-related meta-discussions.
+The study was carried out with German students in an English for medical purposes course, who collaboratively created a patient handover in groups of 3 using synchronous shared documents technology.

 The empirical, qualitative, exploratory research design relied primarily on content analysis as an instrument of data analysis.
 The study revealed that implementing a complex synchronous collaborative writing task in an (advanced) L2 setting creates perfect conditions for second language acquisition as students create, negotiate and take in large quantities of L2 material in a short amount of time.
 In a shared documents environment, all communicative tools are distributed evenly among participants and all communicative activity becomes transparent for both students and researchers.
 This led to high levels of participation and an effective working environment.
 The all-written and transparent nature of the collaborative interaction also made the collaborative writing process available for inspection.
 The analysis of students' meta-talk revealed that the collaborative writing process is just as dynamic in nature as the writing process of individuals.
 The inclusion of the collaborative process data as a means of student assessment remains a challenging yet valuable avenue for further research.